What are the benefits of Google Tag Manager?

 In short, there was an increasing demand for marketing services implementations, but no quick and effective way of serving the need.
 Agencies had to charge many hours since their devs had to do a lot of learning first before they could start to implement.
 Ultimately that led to slow deployment times, error-prone implementations and high implementation cost for website owners.

-Google Tag Manager and Tag Management Systems solved this problem, enabling the user to just implement one tag, through which all other following tags could be implemented.
+Google Tag Manager and tag management systems in general solved this problem, enabling the user to just implement one tag, through which all other tags could be implemented.
 Any specific requirements and configurations for tag execution could be done in GTM via a graphical user interface.

 Since the release of Google Tag Manager in 2012, it was then widely adopted by website owners that wanted shorter deployment times and more flexibility for their tag configurations.
 GTM delivered that for free, while even saving cost that was otherwise wasted on implementations.
 Thus a huge step forward for site owners and the industry in general.